Faculty of Science

 Combining different disciplines, researchers work together to formulate innovative solutions to societal problems.

-Scientists of the Faculty of Science work on two of the eleven University Profile Aereas:
+Scientists of the Faculty of Science work on two science areas:

 Fundamentals of Science

-Our astronomers, mathematicians, chemists and physicists study the largest numbers, the smallest particles, the youngest planets and the oldest galaxies.
+Our astronomers, computer scientists, mathematicians, chemists and physicists study the largest numbers, the smallest particles, the youngest planets and the oldest galaxies.
 They do this out of a fundamental fascination with the unknown.
 But at the same time their fundamental and sometimes extremely technical work lays the foundation which underlies research into complex macro-systems, be it datasets or biological pathways.
-More about Fundamentals of Science.

 The Faculty consists of 8 Research Institutes and offers a multidisciplinairy research environment with an advanced research infrastructure.
 Research Institutes are Leiden Observatory, Leiden Institute of Physics (LION), Mathematical Institute (MI), Leiden Institute of Advanced Computer Science (LIACS), Leiden Institute of Chemistry (LIC), Leiden Academic Centre for Drug Research (LACDR), Institute of Biology Leiden (IBL), Institute of Environmental Sciences (CML).

 Teams with scientists from different disciplines work together at the 'key-facilities' with state-of-the-art analytical instrumentation and related expertise.
 Partners form the Leiden University Medical Centre, the Technical University Delft, industry and companies are welcome.
 Key-facilities are:

 - Cell Observatory

 - NMR Facility

 The research within the faculty is divided into a number of research programmes per institute.
 A complete list can be found here.